Ticks on Dogs: Signs, Removal & Natural Prevention

 There are over 650 known species, so it would be pretty difficult to list them all out here.
 However, some types of ticks show up a lot more frequently than others.
 The most common ticks encountered include:

-- The American dog tick, is—as you might guess by the name—often found on dogs this side of the pond.
+The American dog tick, is — as you might guess by the name — often found on dogs this side of the pond.
 Dog ticks live in tall grasses in wet, humid climates, and jump from the tallest blades of grass onto your puppy’s back and back into your home.
 The adult ticks are identifiable by their chestnut brown color, flecked with white spots or streaks on their back.
 Once engorged, they turn gray and swell up until they look something like soggy grapes.
 Dog ticks are frequently harmless, but they can spread canine diseases, such as Rocky Mountain Spotted Fever and the parasite infection known as babesiosis.

 Of course, just because your dog isn’t likely to contract a tick-borne disease doesn’t mean you shouldn’t still do your best to keep your dog parasite-free and happy.
-Besides being dangerous to puppy’s health, ticks cause itching, irritation and are just, well, kind of icky.
+Besides being dangerous to your pup’s health, ticks cause itching, irritation and are just, well, kind of icky.
 And since some bacterial issues take a couple of days to develop, it’s imperative that you find these suckers fast and get them off your dog as quickly as possible.

 Luckily, there are a few tip offs you can use to tell if one of these arachnids has made your dog its host.
 First and foremost, you’ll know it’s possible that your dog may have ticks if you find one around the house.
 That may seem obvious, but where there’s one tick, there are usually more, so that’s a pretty good sign that you need to take your dog outside and check him or her over for ticks (more on that in a moment).
 Other symptoms commonly associated with ticks include:

-- Your dog seems extra itchy lately.
+Extreme itchiness.
 Our four-legged friends don’t like to be bitten by ticks any more than we do, and will usually do what they can to scratch them loose.
 Similarly, if your dog is biting themselves or has visible scabs on their body from itching and chewing, that might be a sign too.

-Your pup will be a lot happier—and safer!—if you inspect them for ticks regularly, especially after playing in a grassy area where these bad boys are likely to congregate.
+Your pup will be a lot happier — and safer! — if you inspect them for ticks regularly, especially after playing in a grassy area where these bad boys are likely to congregate.
 Luckily, it’s not too difficult to catch these mini-vampires in the act.
 Most ticks are big enough that you’ll be able to see them on your dog’s body or at least feel them when you run your hands over them.
 Additionally, once they attach themselves, ticks tend to stay in one spot.
 That makes them a lot easier to remove by hand than other parasites, like fleas.

 So how do you check your dog?
-Use your fingers like a comb, brushing over your puppy’s entire body.
+Use your fingers like a comb, brushing over your pup’s entire body.
 Pay special attention to your dog’s ears, groin and behind, too.
 These spots are like tick cabanas, since they’re usually drawn to damp, dark areas.

-For an extra thorough inspection, use a fine-toothed flea comb to brush through your pet’s coat—your furry friend will no doubt love the extra grooming.
+For an extra thorough inspection, use a fine-toothed flea comb to brush through your pet’s coat — your furry friend will no doubt love the extra grooming.
 If you come across a bump or tangle, remove the comb gently and part the fur for a closer look.
 If it is indeed a tick, use the steps outlined below to safely remove the offending arachnid.

 Removing ticks is no fun—for humans and for our fur babies—but it’s absolutely vital to protect Rover from dangerous diseases.
 Remember, a tick that isn’t removed right away can do a lot more harm than one that’s just clamped on, so you want to get it taken care of as soon as possible.